YouClap/swift-style-guide/README.markdown

 Unused (dead) code, including Xcode template code and placeholder comments should be removed.
 An exception is when your tutorial or book instructs the user to use the commented code.

-Aspirational methods not directly associated with the tutorial whose implementation simply calls the superclass should also be removed.
-This includes any empty/unused UIApplicationDelegate methods.
+Methods that simply call the superclass should also be removed.

+As for example, the iOS UIApplicationDelegate with multiple unused methods.

 **Preferred**:
 ```swift